This post may contain affiliate links. Please read my disclosure policy.

 This Skinny Chocolate Chip Banana Bread is my go-to recipe when I have ripe bananas.
 It has the perfect texture and is filled with banana, vanilla, cinnamon, and chocolate flavor in each bite!
-At just 90 calories per slice, it’s a snack you can enjoy without the guilt!
+At just 100 calories per slice, it’s a snack you can enjoy without the guilt!

 Whenever I have ripe bananas that I need to use ASAP, this Skinny Chocolate Chip Banana Bread is my go-to.
 Each bite is melt-in-your-mouth good, filled with fruity banana, warm vanilla, sweet cinnamon, and rich chocolate, and smells absolutely delicious!
-And at only 90 calories and 11g of carbs per slice, you can have a slice, or two, or three… and still stay on track your health and fitness goals.
+And at only 100 calories and 10g of carbs per slice, you can have a slice, or two, or three… and still stay on track your health and fitness goals.

-I love eating this banana bread with a side of yogurt for a balanced breakfast.
+I love eating this low calorie banana bread with a side of yogurt for a balanced breakfast.
 You could also pop a slice in the toaster and spread some cream cheese or nut butter on top for a sweet afternoon snack.
 Or nut butter a honey!
 Either way it’s going to be yummy.

 This recipe is also super customizable.
 If you don’t like chocolate chips, you could add your favorite dried fruit, nuts, candy pieces, and so much more.
 No matter what you add, it’s so good and will go so fast!